-The update that you need to be aware of is to our ‘INITIAL’ referral forms for NEW clients (those not yet known to us).
-A user guide is attached which will assist you in navigating the new format.
+A user guide is attached which will assist you in navigating the format.

-The new personalised referral form and password will be accessible by emailing: firstname.lastname@example.org from Monday 9th November – please make any referrals using this method and we will process these requests on Tuesday following the switchover to our new system.
+The new personalised referral form and password will be accessible by emailing: email@example.com – please make any referrals using this method and we will process these requests.

-If you have any questions regarding the new system/format, please contact the Wheelchair service on 0117 4144 900 or by email at: email@example.com.
+If you have any questions regarding the system/format, please contact the Wheelchair service on 0117 414 4900 or by email at: firstname.lastname@example.org.

 Who can refer a client to the wheelchair service?